mrhoads/IPD2024/labguide/guide.md

 ## Lab Module - Deploy a computer vision solution at the edge

 In this lab, you have access to an Ubuntu 22.04 LTS server with 8 processors and 16GB memory.
 You will use this as an edge Kubernetes host for running an industrial AI solution.
 To save a little time, the server has already been configured with Rancher K3s.
 Let's take a look at the environment now.
-Click on the PowerShell 7 icon on the desktop to open a terminal.
+Click on the Windows Terminal icon on the desktop to open a shell.

 Remote into the Ubuntu server using ssh.